Bond-dependent slave-particle cluster theory based on density matrix expansion: Two-site Hubbard model

 \section{Two-site Hubbard model}

-In this section, we derive analytical results for the two-site half-filled Hubbard model using three different methods: exact diagonalization of the original fermion Hamiltonian, the single-site slave-particle method, and our cluster slave-bond method.
+In this appendix, we derive analytical results for the two-site half-filled Hubbard model using three different methods: exact diagonalization of the original fermion Hamiltonian, the single-site slave-particle method, and our cluster slave-bond method.